-Support from Stroud District Council and a successful appeal to our members has raised over £30,000 which means we will now be able to extend our badger vaccination programme beyond our reserves over the next five years.
+Support from Stroud District Council and a successful appeal to our members raised over £30,000 which meant that we were able to extend our badger vaccination programme beyond our reserves on to neighbouring farmland.
+Unfortunately the vaccination programme on non-Trust land ceased after only three years due to a global shortage of the vaccine.
+But we have been urging Government to secure a new vaccine source in order that our trial – and vaccination programmes across the UK - can start gain in 2017.
 Ultimately, however, we believe that a cattle vaccine is the sustainable long term solution to the challenge of bovine TB and we will continue to work with others in the wider Wildlife Trust movement to lobby on this issue.

 We are keen to hear from landowners interested in badger vaccination and who would like to join together to make a bigger difference.